 This case study reveals the exact process I used to help transform a local, high street law firm into one of the UK’s most successful criminal defence practices.

 Stuart Miller Solicitors struggled to understand what their clients wanted and what it would take to persuade them to choose their practice over other competing law firms.

 Established in 1984, the directors felt out of touch with modern marketing practices and how to reach and persuade people charged with serious criminal offences.

 They had spent a small fortune on new websites and online advertising that never seemed to achieve positive results.
 They struggled to find marketing professionals with the experience and track record to achieve the right results.

 The Stuart Miller website was typical of most legal websites.
 It attempted to convey the experience and professionalism of the firm and the individual lawyers working within the practice.
-The focus was entirely on the law firm, and not their clients.
+The focus was entirely on their law firm and not their clients.

-The page copy was riddled with dense, legal jargon which spoke in glowing terms about the firm’s achievements.
+The page copy was riddled with dense, legal jargon that spoke in glowing terms about the firm’s achievements.
 The home page was little more than a navigation tool directing visitors towards specific offence pages.
-The site was slow and over-optimised with keywords created purely for SEO.
+The site was slow and over-optimised, with keywords created purely for SEO.

 The old version of the Stuart Miller home page was little more

 than a navigational menu using generic copy and cliched stock images.